You Had The Power All Along

 I was then quickly taken to a birth centre room.
 Unfortunately, when I arrived in the room, I could see a birthing pool but it wasn’t filled.
 At this point I had to keep myself focused not to panic and instead took some gas and air.
 I coupled this with a tight grip on my partner’s arm with every surge.
 From then on in my body pretty much took over and, before I knew it, my waters broke and I needed to down-breathe.

 After 2hrs 2mins of recorded labour, our little Aidán was born!
 I passed the placenta naturally, while on the toilet, and had a few minor tears.
 But, all in all, everything went to plan.
-We stayed in our birthing room overnight, spent a short amount of time on the antenatal ward before heading home to start our family live.
+We stayed in our birthing room overnight, spent a short amount of time on the postnatal ward before heading home to start our family.